MicrosoftDocs/powerapps-docs/powerapps-docs/user/navigation.md

 ## Working with list views

 Usually, when you first open an entity, you'll see the list view, which shows a list of records belonging to that entity, formatted as a table.
-For example, if you open the **Accounts** entity, you'll see a list of accounts.
+For example, if you open the **Products** entity, you'll see a list of accounts.

 ![A typical list view](media/list-view1.png "A typical list view")